-A four-mile toll road along SH 71 from Presidential Blvd to SH 130 in east Austin
+A 4-mile toll road along SH 71 from Presidential Blvd to SH 130 in east Austin

 Those looking to bypass traffic congestion have a choice to use the 71 Toll Lane.
 Drivers who prefer not to pay a toll have a choice to use the non-tolled lanes on SH 71.

 SH 71 serves as a major corridor connecting drivers to the Austin-Bergstrom International Airport (ABIA), the city of Bastrop, and points beyond.
 The 71 Toll Lane project adds a toll lane in each direction along SH 71 from near Presidential Boulevard at ABIA and extending east near SH 130.
 These new lanes offer a free-flowing and reliable bypass route for through-traffic, especially during peak hour congestion.
 The same number of non-tolled travel lanes that were available before construction still remain.

 The project constructed:

 - One new toll lane in each direction while preserving and improving the existing non-tolled lanes of SH 71

 - New bridges over FM 973 and SH 130 to facilitate through-traffic movement.

 - New ramps to connect SH 71 with SH 130, offering drivers greater connectivity between the two key roadways.